otaviofbrito/Transfermarkt-Scraper/README.md

 docker compose up
 ```

+Be sure that all containers are up and run the next command to attach a shell from the scrapy application container:
 ```console
 docker exec -ti <container-id> bash
 ```

+Once everything is set up go to the [main directory](/tfmkt_scraper//tfmkt_scraper/) to be able to run scrapy commands

 ```console
 cd tfmkt_scraper/tfmkt_scraper/

 ```
-Spiders crawl independently, collects the data and sends through the item pipeline where the data is properly treated.
+Spiders crawl independently, collects the data and sends through the [item pipelines](/tfmkt_scraper//tfmkt_scraper//pipelines/) where the data is properly treated.

-There are 5 different spiders that can be seen by running the scrapy command `scrapy list` :
+There are 5 different spiders which can be seen by running the scrapy command `scrapy list` :
   1. transferspider
   2. playerspider
   3. clubspider